dominicaw/platform45-react-test/README.md

 ### Why SASS?

-Vanilla CSS has come a long way, and now has nested styles, scoped styles using `@layer`, and most recently, nested styles.
+Vanilla CSS has come a long way, and now has variables, scoped styles using `@layer`, and most recently, nested styles.
 Nested styles is the main reason I use SASS, however it's still very new in vanilla CSS and doesn't have the widest support yet.
 This is why I stuck to SASS for this project.
 I also considered TailwindCSS, but for the sake of the test went for SASS.